55 Assisted Living Communities near Washington

 Assisted living is generally defined as 24-hour, nonmedical care offered in a residential setting such as single-family housing, apartment or condo units within a dedicated community.
 Different properties offer a variety of different amenities and levels of service.
 The government does not offer a specific guideline for assisted living communities, but each individual state or federal district does abide by its own definitions and guidelines.
 In Washington D.C., assisted living is defined as a “public or private entity that combines housing, health services and personal assistance in accordance with individually developed service plans.”

 The District of Columbia goes a bit further in defining the accepted philosophy of senior living communities as providing an “emphasis on personal dignity, autonomy, independence, privacy and freedom of choice.”

-While any given assisted living facility in Washington D.C. will offer its own combination of amenities, services and programs, there are a number of common offerings you can expect to find in a senior living community.
 The core offering at any facility consists of activities of daily living (ADLs).
 These include daily routines such as grooming, dressing and bathroom assistance.
 Beyond assistance with ADLs, Washington D.C. assisted living facilities offer a range of common activities that could include, but are not limited to the following examples:

 - Art classes

 - Religious services

 Getting Ready to Move to Assisted Living in Washington D.C.

 The transition to a senior living community in Washington D.C. requires a number of steps.
 Aging citizens should first consider meeting their doctor to assess their current medical condition.
 Doing so provides you and the staff at an assisted living facility with an overview of your health prior to moving in, and can make it easier to tailor a senior care program to your specific needs.

 - Selecting household items to take with and which to throw away or donate.